Everything your pet sitter needs to know

 2. An emergency contact

-Whether it’s your mum or your neighbour, there might be someone who you’d like your sitter to contact in the unlikely event of an emergency where they couldn’t get hold of you.
+Whether it’s your mum or your neighbour, choose someone your sitter can contact in the unlikely event of an emergency if they can’t reach you.
+Overcautious?
+Maybe.
+But knowing you’re prepared will give you extra peace of mind.

 3. Your contact details